bob-606/5.easa.fi/README.md

 ## 37. See figure (AGK-011).
 The angle indicated by arrow number 1 shows the propeller's...
-See figure (AGK-011).
-The angle indicated by arrow number 1 shows the propeller's...
 - geometric wing twist.
 - aerodynamic wing twist.
 - ***angle of incidence.***